JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_12.md

 <img src="/image/article/Luz_y_Vida/LyV_2022_12/Editorial-dic-22-3.jpg" alt="Editorial dic 2022-3">
 </figure>

 > These priests from Mesopotamia had been told sometime before by a strange religious teacher of their country that he had had a dream in which he was informed that “the light of life” was about to appear on earth as a babe and among the Jews.
 And thither went these three teachers looking for this “light of life.”
-After many weeks of futile search in Jerusalem, they were about to return to Ur when Zacharias met them and disclosed his belief that Jesus was the object of their quest and sent them on to Bethlehem, where they found the babe and left their gifts with Mary, his earth mother. ([UB 122:8.6](/en/The_Urantia_Book/122#p8_6))
+After many weeks of futile search in Jerusalem, they were about to return to Ur when Zacharias met them and disclosed his belief that Jesus was the object of their quest and sent them on to Bethlehem, where they found the babe and left their gifts with Mary, his earth mother. (<a id="a93_594"></a>[UB 122:8.6](/en/The_Urantia_Book/122#p8_6))

 What can we extract from this well-known story?
 These priests, these “wizards”, represent the spiritual search of all peoples.
 They are pagans, not Jews, who show the incessant search for the Truth that many of us want to find.